Multiperiod Martingale Transport: The Polar Structure

-To complete the proof, it remains to show that for fixed $m \geq 1$ there exist $0<\epsilon_{m}<1$ and $\bar{Q}^m \in \M(\bmu - \epsilon_m(Q^m_0,\dots,Q^m_n))$, as we may then conclude by setting $P^m := \epsilon_mQ^m + \bar{Q}^m \in \M(\bmu)$.
-By Proposition~\ref{prop:StrassenResult}, the set $\M(\bmu - \epsilon_m(Q^m_0,\dots,Q^m_n))$ is nonempty if the marginals are in convex order, or equivalently if the potential functions satisfy
+To complete the proof, it remains to show that for fixed $m \geq 1$ there exist $0<\epsilon<1$ and $\bar{Q}^m \in \M(\bmu - \epsilon (Q^m_0,\dots,Q^m_n))$, as we may then conclude by setting $P^m := \epsilon Q^m + \bar{Q}^m \in \M(\bmu)$.
+By Proposition~\ref{prop:StrassenResult}, the set $\M(\bmu - \epsilon (Q^m_0,\dots,Q^m_n))$ is nonempty if the marginals are in convex order, or equivalently if the potential functions satisfy

 for $t =1,\dots,n$.
-Thus, it suffices to find $\epsilon_{m}>0$ with this property for fixed~$t$, and we have reduced to a question about a one-step martingale transport problem.
-Indeed, the existence of such $\epsilon_{m}>0$ follows from the fact that the continuous functions $u_{\mu_{t-1}}$ and $u_{\mu_t}$ are uniformly separated on compact subsets of $\{u_{\mu_{t-1}} < u_{\mu_t}\}$; we refer to the proof of \cite[Lemma~3.3]{BeiglbockNutzTouzi.15} for the details of the argument. \end{proof}
+Thus, it suffices to find $\epsilon>0$ with this property for fixed~$t$, and we have reduced to a question about a one-step martingale transport problem.
+Indeed, we have $u_{\mu_{t-1}}\leq u_{\mu_t}$ on $\R$.
+Since $Q^{m}$ has a compact support family and in particular is supported by $\V$, there is a finite collection of compact sets $K_{j}\subseteq\R$ such that each $K_{j}$ is contained in one of the intervals $I^{t-1}_{k_{j}}$ from the decomposition of $(\mu_{t-1},\mu_{t})$ into irreducible components, $Q^m$ transports mass from $K_{j}$ to itself for each $j$, and $Q^m$ is the identical Monge transport on the complement $(\cup_{j}K_{j})^{c}$.
+On each $K_{j}$, Steps~(a) and~(b) in the proof of \cite[Lemma~3.3]{BeiglbockNutzTouzi.15} yield $\epsilon>0$ such that~\eqref{eq:findEps} holds on $K_{j}$, and we can choose $\epsilon>0$ independently of~$j$ since there are finitely many $j$.
+On the other hand, \eqref{eq:findEps} trivially holds on $(\cup_{j}K_{j})^{c}$ since $u_{Q^m_{t-1}} = u_{Q^m_t}$ on that set.
+This completes the proof. \end{proof}